nshvyryaev/trytravis-otus/README.md

 `${path.module}` will help.
 Mongodb listens only on localhost by default.
 To allow external connections you need to add DB host internal IP in `bindIp` config variable.

+For some reason Travis build has failed...
+Let's check if it is caused by the code